heyfoz/rust-javascript-interop/README.md

 1. Navigate to the project directory.
 2. Use `trunk serve` (if using Trunk) or `wasm-pack build` (if using wasm-pack).

+For detailed examples of building with Cargo and serving with Trunk, including both Bash and PowerShell scripts, check out this repository: [Rust Cargo Build and Trunk Serve Examples](https://github.com/ffm5113/rust_cargo_build_trunk_serve).

+The provided repository contains practical examples to help you get started with the build and serve process on different platforms.

 ## Contributing

 Contributions are welcome.
 Follow these steps: